223kazuki/blog/resources/2019-01-29-lacinia-app-tips.md

   (hodur/init-schema schema)) ;; Generate meta-db
 ```

 Because both Lacinia and Datomic allow reference type in their schema definition, we can almost same entity models.
 But GraphQL accepts circular reference while Datomic doesn't.
-So we have to set `:datomic/tag false` in one side of refference attribute.
+So we have to set `:datomic/tag false` in one side of reference attribute.

 ### Generate Lacinia schema
 By using Lacinia plugin, we can generate Lacinia schema from hodur meta-db.